 “Since I’ve been in Launch Lane there have been so many other opportunities that have opened up, not just in Philadelphia but in the Greater Philadelphia area, in New Jersey and Delaware.
 Having those relationships with the broader Philadelphia area has been absolutely invaluable where I’ve been able to get us additional grants and support for the company that I probably otherwise wouldn’t have had.”

-During Launch Lane, Dillard also joined the Science Center’s OnRamp accelerator for first time entrepreneurs, a weekly series held through Venture Café.
+During Launch Lane, Dillard also joined the Science Center’s Proof Positive accelerator for first time entrepreneurs, a weekly series held through Venture Café.

 What’s Next for PopCheck Technologies